 It is recommended that you have at least one gallon of water per betta.
 This means that your betta must be kept in a fishbowl or tank that is one gallon or larger in size for optimal health.
 Bettas can be quite active and fun fish if you give them ample room in which to live.
 Many stores sell BettaHex houses or other tiny bowls for bettas, but this is not the ideal way for bettas to live.
-Deadly ammonia levels can build up very quickly in such a tiny tank and it would require daily water changes to keep your betta healthy.
-Even if you are willing to make this commitment, water changes can stress fish greatly and should be done regularly but not excessively.
-While it is true that some more experienced betta keepers do use smaller containers, this requires much more work on your part and is not advised unless you are prepared to do quite frequent water changes and extensive upkeep procedures.
+Deadly ammonia levels can build up very quickly in such a tiny tank and will harm betta care and it would require daily water changes to keep your betta healthy.
+Even if you are willing to make this commitment to betta care, water changes can stress fish greatly and should be done regularly but not excessively.
+While it is true that some more experienced betta keepers do use smaller containers, this requires much more work on your part and is not advised unless you are prepared to do quite frequent water changes and extensive upkeep procedures for betta care.

 Bettas CAN AND DO jump!
 A betta’s tank should always have a cover with air holes.
-Bettas are labyrinth fish so unlike other common aquarium fish, they breathe oxygen from the surface of the water and it is very important that fresh air is available to them from outside of the tank.
+Bettas are labyrinth fish so unlike other common aquarium fish, they breathe oxygen from the surface of the water and it is very important that fresh air is available to them from outside of the tank to ensure betta care.
 If your tank or bowl does not come with a cover, there are various ways to make your own!
 An old CD can cover the top of a round fishbowl; hairnets or mesh material with a bow tied around the neck of a tank can also work effectively.
-Be aware that the lids that come with most small (1-2 gallon) commonly sold tanks block out too much oxygen and should not be used; while the label may read that the tank is “Perfect for Bettas,” the lid is not.
+Be aware that the lids that come with most small (1-2 gallon) commonly sold tanks block out too much oxygen and should not be used to ensure betta care; while the label may read that the tank is “Perfect for Bettas,” the lid is not.
 Your betta will be healthier and happier with a steady supply of fresh air.
-Be creative and have fun with it; just make sure that air can pass through whatever lid you create.
+Be creative and have fun with it while ensuring betta care; just make sure that air can pass through whatever lid you create.

-There are many options available for decorations in a betta’s tank.
+There are many options available for decorations in a betta’s tank for betta care.
 One of the most important things to keep in mind for decorations is to make sure everything is smooth to the touch with no rough edges.
 An easy way to test this is by taking a pair of pantyhose and rubbing them along all surfaces of the object or plant.
 If the pantyhose catch or snag anywhere, it could potentially do the same to your betta’s delicate fins and should NOT be used in the tank!
 Also, be sure that all objects placed in the tank are aquarium-safe and will not leak their toxic coating into the water.
-If you are unsure if something is safe for use in your betta’s tank, it is probably best to avoid it.
+If you are unsure if something is safe for use in your betta’s tank, it is probably best to avoid it for betta care.